FranzTutao/filter-known-tracks/README.md

 - add option to make playlist with only tracks that are also in your library to find common tracks

 ## Known bugs:

+## Improve code

+- check all comments and improve them
+- type everything
+- restructure code to have the things we expect first, and not the edge cases
+- add utils class for map to handle everything map related
+- get rid of recursion
+- rewrite functions to only take an array instead of array or string
+- change console log levels to suitable ones

 ## Useful Links